keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

-How do you apply `combine` to the terms `A` and `B` produced by the contexts?
-What happens if one of the contexts is in an undesired case?
-At first blush it appears that `map` might work, but `combine` takes two arguments.
-You need a specialized functor in order to apply `combine`!
+How do you apply `combine()` to the terms `A` and `B` produced by the contexts?
+What happens if one of the contexts is in an **undesired case**?
+At first blush it appears that `map()` might work, but `combine()` takes two arguments.
+You need a specialized functor in order to apply `combine()`!

-In my next post, we will explore how **applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability in your programs.
+In my next post, we will explore how **applicatives** enable working within two or more contexts at the same time, as well as the many ways that you will be able to exploit this capability in your programs to express control flow.

 > **Acknowledgements**
 >